A Rich Past, A Promising Future

-Reverend Forneri arrived in Adolphustown in 1883 and was not impressed with the 60-year-old St. Paul’s Church.
-He was also appalled at the state of the cemetery in which United Empire Loyalists were buried, feeling strongly these people who first settled Upper Canada deserved a permanent Memorial recognizing their contribution to founding the province of Ontario.
+Reverend Forneri arrived in Adolphustown in 1883 and believed an upgrade to the 60-year-old wood-frame St. Paul’s Church was needed.
+He was also appalled at the state of the cemetery in which the original United Empire Loyalists were buried, feeling strongly these people who had fought in the American Revolution and then spearheaded the settlement and development of Upper Canada (out of the western wilds of the Colony of Quebec, which they first experienced, upon landing on the shores of the newly surveyed and named Adolphustown) deserved a permanent Memorial recognizing their contribution to founding the province of Ontario and playing a leading role its early decades.

-Reverend Forneri’s enthusiasm towards his self-appointed task allowed him to gain the full support of his parishioners but such a church as he had in mind was beyond the financial reach of just 22 families.
-To acquire the rest of the funds needed Reverend Forneri travelled extensively around the province and beyond to interest possible benefactors in his project.
-Many of the contributors were not Anglican but the descendants of UEL settlers.
+Reverend Forneri’s enthusiasm towards his self-appointed task allowed him to gain the full support of his parishioners, but the quality of church as he had in mind was beyond the financial reach of the 22 families who were supporting St. Paul's.
+To acquire the rest of the funds needed, Reverend Forneri travelled extensively around the province and beyond to interest possible benefactors in his project.
+Many of the contributors were not Anglican, but were the descendants of original United Empire Loyalists.
 A local businessman, J.J.
 Watson, donated the land on which the Church was built.

-When Rev. Forneri proposed building a new Anglican Church dedicated to the memory of the United Empire Loyalists, his enthusiasm garnered the full support of his small twenty-two family congregation.
-The size of the congregation increased and diminished over time but within the Adolphustown area St. Alban’s Church continued it’s secular role as a social centre for the Community.
+When Rev. Forneri proposed building the new Anglican Church dedicated to the memory of the United Empire Loyalists, his enthusiasm garnered the full support of his small 22-family congregation.
+The size of the congregation increased and diminished over time but within the Adolphustown area, St. Alban’s Church continued its secular role as a social centre for the community.

 Early Church records report on the making and selling of ice cream and by the 1920s Ice Cream Socials were popular.
 As were the Saturday night dances held in the 1930s through the summer months.
 St. Alban’s also hosted local theatre groups and choirs whose performances were open to the community.
 In the 1970s mention is made of baseball teams from Adolphustown, Bath, Collin’s Bay and Kingston returning to St. Alban’s for an evening Service and social gathering.
-Being the ‘70s several walkathons were also sponsored by the congregation.
+In the 1970s several fundraising 'walkathons' were also sponsored by the congregation.

 As well as hosting these events, annual Fowl Suppers, Pancake Suppers, Strawberry Teas and Pie Socials were held.
-According to one neighbour, even line dancing was a popular offering at one point.
+Even line dancing was a popular offering at one point.
 Of course, being a church, St. Alban’s was the setting for a number of weddings and funerals.
 In recent years, due to an aging and diminishing congregation these events became fewer.
-It is our hope St. Alban’s Centre will once again serve as a social gathering place for the local community and our visitors.
+It is our hope St. Alban’s Centre will again serve as a social gathering place for the local community and our visitors.

 UEL Service

-Besides “authoring” the construction of St. Alban’s UEL Memorial Church Rev. Forneri advocated establishing a fund to keep the story of the Loyalists alive by hosting a yearly lecture featuring a well-informed speaker.
+Besides 'authoring' the construction of St. Alban’s UEL Memorial Church Rev. Forneri advocated establishing a fund to keep the story of the Loyalists alive by hosting a yearly lecture featuring a well-informed speaker.
 The fund no longer exists if it ever did, but the parishioners of St. Alban’s carried out his vision and a UEL Memorial Service featuring a prominent speaker was held at the Church each June on the Sunday closest to the June 16 landing date.
 The first UEL Memorial Service was held in 1934, the 150th Anniversary of the Landing of the Loyalists in Adolphustown.
-We hope to continue this tradition once COVID-19 restrictions are removed.
+We are continuing this tradition.

 The parishioners of St. Alban’s have taken pride in their UEL association and lovingly preserved the 64 encaustic memorial tiles installed in the frieze encircling the interior of the Church.
-As well they treasured several other items gifted to the Church in it‘s role as a Memorial to the Loyalist refugees who helped found our nation.
+Likewise, they treasured several other items gifted to the Church in its role as a Memorial to the Loyalists who founded Ontario and helped to found the Dominion of Canada.

-“Benefiting from the short-lived, sixty year revival of this ancient art form, St. Alban’s, Adolphustown, is blessed with a rare and magnificent frieze of Minton memorial tiles, bearing inscriptions honouring Canada’s Loyalist settlers.”
+“Benefiting from the short-lived, 60-year revival of this ancient art form, St. Alban’s, Adolphustown, is blessed with a rare and magnificent frieze of Minton memorial tiles, bearing inscriptions honouring Canada’s Loyalist settlers.”

 Photo: Sean Hearon